New York Construction Accident Lawyer

 - Whether you can return to work

-New York Construction Accident Lawyer – Free Consultation
+Contact An Experienced New York Construction Accident Lawyer Today

-Based in New York City, the Jacob Fuchsberg Law Firm serves individuals and families of those injured in all five boroughs and throughout the tri-state area of New York, New Jersey, and Connecticut.
-Contact us for a free consultation with an experienced work injury lawyer.
-We welcome the opportunity to discuss your case with you.
-212.869.3500
+Based in New York City, the Jacob Fuchsberg Law Firm serves individuals and families of injured workers throughout all five boroughs and the tri-state area of New York, New Jersey, and Connecticut.
+If you or a loved one have been injured on a construction site contact us for a free consultation or call 212.869.3500 to speak with an attorney about your legal options a next steps.
+Let our family help yours.

 VERDICTS & SETTLEMENTS